 S = S0(p/p0)-g

-where Sis the (expected or observed) sales at price p0.
+where S0 is the (expected or observed) sales at price p0.
 This is a simple and convenient representation that works well for small price changes.
 It is popular among retail analysts because you get a constant elasticity term (g) that is easy to communicate, which can also be easily estimated using linear regression on historical sales data by taking the logarithm on both sides.

 Elasticity of Discrete Causals